Commission for Housing and Residential Life

 - Chair: Laura Arroyo, University of Colorado - Boulder

-- Vice Chair: Claire Semer, Bowling Green State University
+- Chair-Elect: Claire Semer, Bowling Green State University

 - Vice Chair: Brandin Howard, University of Vermont

 - Vice Chair: Devin Budhram, New York University